dxhub-apps/lexyhub/docs/user-documentation.md

 Settings centralize workspace administration.

 - **Plan & billing:** Review current subscription tier, invoices, and billing contacts.
+- **Profile & billing center:** Refresh your avatar (stored in Vercel Blob), update your contact card, and review renewal status from a single responsive hub.
 - **Integrations:** Connect or troubleshoot data sources such as Etsy, Shopify, or internal APIs.
 - **Team management:** Invite teammates, assign roles, and deactivate access when needed.
 - **Preferences:** Update notification rules, language, and theme.